CoBrALab/design-choices-cca-neuroimaging/README.md

 Running many iterations of the canonical correaltion analysis may be computationally expensive dependning on the size of the dataset and the number of iterations, so it is recommended to perform larger number of iterations on a capable machine or on a distributed environment so that multiple iterations can be run simultaneously.
 Example input and instructions are provided in the example folder.

 ## Dependencies
+The python libraries used to implement these fuctionalities include:

+sklearn (https://scikit-learn.org/stable/)

+pandas (https://pandas.pydata.org/)

+numpy (https://numpy.org/)

+feather (https://arrow.apache.org/docs/python/feather.html)

-Multiple python libraries are used for these fuctionalities including: sklearn (https://scikit-learn.org/stable/) pandas (https://pandas.pydata.org/) numpy (https://numpy.org/) feather (https://arrow.apache.org/docs/python/feather.html) Additionally, spectral clustering requires the following additional library: vtk (https://vtk.org/)
+Spectral clustering requires the following additional library:

+vtk (https://vtk.org/)